RMITLibrary/easy_cite/markdown/ieee.md

 ###### start-subtype-content

 The IEEE Referencing Style requires the abbreviation of journal titles in a reference.
-Use <a href="https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/Journal-Titles-and-Abbreviations.pdf" target="_blank">IEEE Journal Titles and Reference Abbreviations (2018)</a> (opens in a new tab) or the <a href="https://cassi.cas.org/" target="_blank">CAS Source Index (CASSI) Search Tool</a> (opens in a new tab) to locate the correct abbreviation.
+Use <a href="https://ieeeauthorcenter.ieee.org/wp-content/uploads/IEEE-Reference-Guide.pdf" target="_blank">Useful Abbreviations in References (2022)</a> (opens in a new tab) or the <a href="https://cassi.cas.org/" target="_blank">CAS Source Index (CASSI) Search Tool</a> (opens in a new tab) to locate the correct abbreviation.

 For example, the official title abbreviation for the International Journal of Advanced Materials Research, as cross-checked in <a href="https://cassi.cas.org/" target="_blank">CAS Source Index (CASSI) Search Tool</a> (opens in a new tab) is Int.
 J. Adv.
 Mater.
 Res.